sleepymustache/basic/README.md

 		'clean_html'
 	);

-The *modules* directory provides a convenient location to put code that utilized the hooks system.
-Code inside of the *modules* directory are automatically added to the program at runtime.
+The *modules/enabled* directory provides a convenient location to put code that utilized the hooks system.
+Code inside of the *modules/enabled* directory are automatically added to the program at runtime.

 ### Templating

 Templates reside inside the *'/templates/'* folder and should end in a .tpl extension.
-The templating system works by using placeholders that later get filled in later.
+The templating system works by using placeholders that later get replaced with text.
 The placeholders must have the following syntax:

 	{{ placeholder }}